 To encourage old customers to buy, you can use behaviors like cart abandonment in the past.

-Filter your abandoners of a specific product that you’ve relaunched or improved, making sure they abandoned the old version.
+Filter your abandoners of a specific product that you’ve relaunched or improved.
+This is to make sure they abandoned the old version.
 Offer them the new one with detailed information on how it is better now.

 Pictured: Selection of customers who added a particular product to cart and then abandoned it in the period before launching a new version of the product.